Gatene1/Pokedex-v2/README.md

 #<u>Pokedex V2</u>
 My version of the Pokedex starts with a simple menu where the user can search through the Pokedex by any piece of data in the database, or choose a Pokemon from a list to view its stats.
+Logging information is stored locally, and available for administrators view with a special link.
 ##<u>User Stories</u>

 <ul>